ecruzolivera/melp-website/README.md

 - React-share
 - React-ratings

-Sample images from [lorempixel](http://lorempixel.com/) it has some limitations in the request frequency
+Sample images from [lorempixel](http://lorempixel.com/) it has some limitations in the request frequency.

+The sorting works in the development version but not when deployed.

 Watch it live [here](https://ecruzolivera.github.io/melp-website/).